 Push notification certificate is not present on Plivo console.

-Plivo Mobile SDKs use Apple Push Notification Service(APNS) for iOS and Google Firebase Cloud Messaging (FCM) for Android to deliver incoming call notifications.
+To deliver incoming call notifications, Plivo uses Apple Push Notification service (APNs) for iOS and Google Firebase Cloud Messaging (FCM) for Android.